Taking Flight: Reconnecting with a wilder Britain

 Much to our delight, we saw our first pair of wild White Storks flying over Hammer Pond towards the holding pen in early January 2017, and then a single stork in February 2017, just months after our captive storks had arrived.
 This is an encouraging sign that our cohort will, once they reach maturity, be joined by continental birds.

 Several of our first year birds are now free-flying.
 We will be setting up a sightings page shortly, featuring a map to trace their movements and would welcome sightings from the public.
-One bird has already been recorded in Brittany, having flown across the Channel from the Isle of White.
+One bird - known as 'Storrington' - has already been recorded in Brittany, having flown across the Channel from the Isle of Wight.

 Full feasibility study publication - coming soon....